-The specialty products waste Groups contain propellant with nitrocellulose, nitrate esters, nitroguanidine, solid explosives, and 40 CFR 261, Appendix VIII constituents.
+The specialty products waste Groups contain propellant with nitrocellulose, nitrate esters, nitroguanidine, solid explosives, and 40 CFR §261, Appendix VIII constituents or are contaminated with them.
 The specialty products wastes identified as Group 18 on Table 1 also contain chlorides or perchlorates.
 The specialty products wastes identified as Group 19 on Table 1 contain metals in addition to the other materials contained in specialty product wastes.
 The volume of specialty product waste is less than 5,000 pounds per year.